MSc by Research Theoretical Physics / Overview

 - Entry requirements

-For entry in 2017/18, the standard academic entry requirement for a Masters research programme will be a Lower Second UK honours degree, or international equivalent, in a relevant science or engineering discipline.
+The standard academic entry requirement for a Masters research programme will be a Lower Second UK Honours degree, or international equivalent, in a relevant science or engineering discipline.

 - How to apply

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|